IDRE Scholars:

 About Dr. Solodoch

 Aviv Solodoch obtained a BSc in Math and Physics from Tel Aviv University, and a MSc in Physics from the Weizmann Institute of Science in Israel.
-He later completed a PhD in Atmospheric and Oceanic Sciences at UCLA, where he is currently a a postdoctoral researcher.
+He later completed a PhD in Atmospheric and Oceanic Sciences at UCLA, where he is currently a postdoctoral researcher.
 During his MSc, Aviv investigated air-sea interaction and heat exchange.
 During his PhD, Aviv investigated processes causing instability, offshore material exchange, and vortex formation in oceanic currents, using both numerical simulations and theory, with a focus on currents which form part of the overturning circulation in the North Atlantic.
 Aviv also conducted observational research with UCLA Marine Operations, studying coastal circulation dynamics in the Gulf of Mexico.
 He is presently studying the overturning circulation in the Southern Ocean, as well as the dynamics of transport of material between the coastal and deep ocean regions.

 Text and photo provided by Aviv Solodoch